moinakg/pcompress/README.md

        <chunk_size> - This can be in bytes or can use the following suffixes:
                 g - Gigabyte, m - Megabyte, k - Kilobyte.
                 Larger chunks produce better compression at the cost of memory.
+                In case of Global Deduplication (see below) this chunk size is just a hint and may get automatically adjusted.
        <compress_level> - Can be a number from 0 meaning minimum and 14 meaning
                 maximum compression.
+       '-'    - If '-' is given as the final argument then it specified that compressed output should go to stdout.

 NOTE: The option "libbsc" uses  Ilya Grebnov's block sorting compression library
       from http://libbsc.com/ .
 It is only available if pcompress in built with